The Riddle Experiment

 There was no significant difference between how well the groups performed.
 GPT-4 was often faster and more focused, but it missed the bigger picture.
 Humans were more flexible but sometimes got stuck.
 GPT-4 repeated details and stayed on the same path longer.
 Humans changed direction more easily and asked broader questions.
 Human participants also inteded to get frustrated at times when they got stuck, which influenced their approach.

 We showed our work at the Non-Human Cognition exhibition and won best poster.
-Later, we presented our research poster at the CLIN 34 conference.
-You can download the poster here.
+You can download both versions of the poster here.